 The technology choices of private firms are likely to diverge from the socially optimal choice.
-The cost-benefit analysis performed by firm is different from that of society at large.
-As profit-maximizing entities, firms will likely adopt production technology that guarantees them the highest possible expected net payoff, even when the choice is socially suboptimal.
-Moreover, firms will adopt profit-maximizing strategies even when those strategies impose cost on society at large.
-Indeed, the indifference toward social costs gave birth to the law and economics movement.
-Left to their own devices, profit maximizing firms will not take account of environmental before electric cars will be able to compete against regular internal combustion engine vehicles).
+The cost-benefit analysis performed by a firm is different from that of society at large.
+As profit-maximizing entities, firms will likely adopt production before electric cars will be able to compete against regular internal combustion engine vehicles).